FAQ

 Do others share The Refuge/Sentinel Cabin with us?

-We never schedule another party during your stay.
+We never schedule another party at your venue during your stay.
 This means the entire space is set apart to be solely yours for the duration of your booking.
+Besides the managers who live in their own home on the property, there may be additional registered guests staying at the other retreat venue.
+Your paths may cross while hiking the trails.

 Are pets allowed?